annabansi/elm_drupal_block/README.md

 $ drupal cr all
 ```

-Finally, go to your site, install the module, and place the block e.g. to the Sidebar second.
+And now, go to your site, install the module, and place the block e.g. into the Sidebar second.

 #### Elm App